 3.43 Where the Secretary of State considers that the applicant's ES does not include all of the information required in order properly to constitute an ES for the purposes of the application, he/she must direct the applicant to provide the necessary additional information.
 Before giving such a direction, the Secretary of State would take into account the requirements of rule 11 and any scoping opinion given under rule 8.
-Furthermore, even if the Secretary of State is satisfied that the applicant to provide such further information as specified in the direction which is required to be, or may be, dealt with in the ES.
+Furthermore, even if the Secretary of State is satisfied that the applicant has submitted an ES which meets the statutory requirements, he/she may nevertheless direct the applicant to provide such further information as specified in the direction which is required to be, or may be, dealt with in the ES.

 3.44 Where the Secretary of State gives a direction requiring additional information relating to the ES, the applicant must comply with the requirements of the direction within the period specified in it (or, if no period is specified, as soon as is reasonably practicable).